OCHA-DAP/hdx-scraper-climada/README.md

 The maintainer for this dataset is set in the `climada-litpop.json` file to `emanuel-schmid-3262` and the organisation to `eth-zurich-weather-and-climate-risks`

+## Publication

+Since these datasets are processed locally the following process is followed to publish to production:
+1. Set `INDICATOR` to correct value in `run.py`
+2. Set `DRY_RUN` to `False` in `run.py`
+3. Set the `HDX_SITE` to `prod` in `~/.hdx_configuration.yaml`

+This changes should be reverted after publication.
+The resources should have been generated prior to publication with publication itself taking 5-10 minutes

 ## Installation
 Create a virtual environment (assuming Windows for the `activate` command):